 If you’re like me, you want to make sure that your children have a nutritious and varied lunch that will help fuel them throughout the remainder of their day.
 My boys, 4 and 7, also have a snack break at school – so I also need something that’s easy for them to grab at snack time.

-What you don’t pack is just as important as what you do pack.
-Sugary or processed foods top the list of poor lunch options.
-Try to think of foods that rev your energy, are satisfying and lasting, but don’t make you feel like you want to curl up on the sofa and nap!
+And remember that you don’t pack is just as important as what you do pack.
+Sugary or processed foods with little or no nutritional value top the list of poor lunch options.
+You want to think of foods that rev your energy, are satisfying and lasting, but don’t make you feel like you want to curl up on the sofa and nap!

 Related Post You May Also Enjoy: 4 More Hidden Unhealthy Lunch Options